 The Lauderdale, Thirlestane Castle

 Nestling in the gentle Scottish Border hills just 25 miles south of Edinburgh, with its rose pink sandstone walls and fairytale turrets, Thirlestane Castle holds a uniquely important place in Scottish history.
-It is one of the oldest and finest castles in the land and home to one of the country's most distinguished families.

 A chance to stay in a fairytale Scottish Castle

-Thirlestane Castle has its origins in the 13th century.
+One of the oldest and finest castles in the land, Thirlestane Castle has its origins in the 13th century.
 It was rebuilt as the Maitland family home in 1590 and greatly enhanced by the Duke of Lauderdale in the 1670s.

 With exceptional views over Thirlestane parklands, The Lauderdale, located within the south wing offers guests a unique opportunity to stay in a genuinely historic Scottish castle.